HEC Paris: Executive MBA

 Formerly (until 2002) Centre de perfectionnement aux affaires, the HEC Executive MBA is a program for top executives with a minimum of 8 years of corporate experience, which prepares them for general management positions (the average background experience of students is about 14 years).
 The Executive MBA is a multi-site program offered in Paris (France), Beijing (China), St Petersburg (Russia) and Doha (Qatar).
 The courses are split between theory, case studies, strategic projects, leadership training, EU community campus and foreign exchanges in the US and Asia.
 Program partnering universities are NYU, UCLA, Babson College in the US, Tsinghua University in China and Nihon University in Japan.

 TRIUM Global Executive MBA

-HEC also offers the TRIUM Global Executive MBA programme jointly with Stern School of Business of NYU and the London School of Economics.
-It is divided into six modules that are held in five international business locations over 16 months.
+HEC also offers the TRIUM Global Executive MBA degree jointly with Stern School of Business of NYU and the London School of Economics.
+Stern brings its expertise in finance, the LSE its expertise in economy and geopolitics, and HEC its specialization in marketing and strategy.
+Each class had approximately 80 participants in 2016.
+The average age of students was 40 in 2014.
+This diploma is ranked 6th among Executive MBAs in the Financial Times' 2025 rankings.
+It is divided into six modules that are held in five international business locations over 16 months : Africa, America, Asia, Europe and the Middle East.